benliu5085/EECS738ml-KU/proj1/README.md

 Given by Dr. Martin Kuehnhausen
 From (author) Ben Liu, Daksh Shukla

+!!! please use Python 2.7.15 to run the program.

 ===============================================================================

 Idea of model the distribution within the data: